Tannu-Saxena02/Javascript-Concepts/README.md

 console.log("" === false);
 console.log("" == 0);
 console.log("" === 0);
+- In loose equality, "" is coerced to a boolean value and compared with false.Since an empty string is falsy, "" == false evaluates to true
+- In strict equality, "" (a string) and false (a boolean) have different types.Therefore, "" === false evaluates to false
+- In loose equality, the empty string "" is coerced to 0 before comparison."" == 0 evaluates to true.
+- In strict equality, "" (a string) and 0 (a number) have different types.Therefore, "" === 0 evaluates to false.
 console.log([] == 0);
 console.log([] === 0);
 console.log([1] == 1);
 console.log([1] === 1);

-console.log(null == false);
+- In loose equality, the empty array [] is coerced to a string, which is then converted to 0.[] converts to "", and "" == 0 evaluates to true.
+- In strict equality, there is no type conversion.Since [] is an array and 0 is a number, their types are different.
+- In loose equality, [1] is converted to a string ("1"), and then compared with the number 1."1" is coerced to the number 1 for comparison, so [1] == 1 evaluates to true.
+- In strict equality, there is no type conversion.Since [1] is an array and 1 is a number, their types are different. console.log(null == false);
 console.log(undefined == false);
 console.log(undefined == true);
 console.log(null === false);

-console.log({} == "[object Object]");
+- In loose equality, null is only equal to false when specifically coerced in this comparison.In JavaScript, null is loosely equal to false.
+- In loose equality, undefined is not equal to false.
+- In loose equality, undefined is not equal to true.
+- In strict equality, no type conversion occurs.Since null (an object) and false (a boolean) have different types, strict equality evaluates to false. console.log({} == "[object Object]");
 console.log({} === "[object Object]");
 console.log([1, 2] == "1,2");